Miichaaeell/controle_de_equipamento/README.md

 ---
 ## 📊 Populate Database for Testing

-The project includes a custom management command that generates 2000 fake records automatically:<br>
+The project includes a custom management command that generates 2000 fake records automatically:<br><br>
   ```bash
   python manage.py populatedb
   ```

-⚠️ Important: You must already have at least one user created before running this command.
+## ⚠️ Important: You must already have at least one user created before running this command.
 ---
 ## 📌 Main Features